Disorder-tunable entanglement at infinite temperature: Introduction

-In this work, we leverage the essence of QMBS phenomenon to create a new physical platform that supports a variety of entanglement structures that persist far from equilibrium and can be deterministically tuned by disorder.
-Our model is realized on a state-of-the-art superconducting qubit chip, in which the qubit-qubit coupling can be broadly tuned to encompass opposite coupling signs.
+In this work, inspired by our state-of-the-art superconducting qubit processor in which the qubit-qubit coupling can be broadly tuned to encompass opposite coupling signs, we demonstrate the existence of entanglement structures that persist far from equilibrium and can be \emph{deterministically} tuned by disorder.
 The approach is inspired by the rainbow scar construction~\cite{Langlett2022,Wildeboer22}, which creates Bell pairs between qubits belonging to two halves of the system.
 We show that our model hosts several distinct families of QMBS states and entanglement structures.
 While the first family is a direct realization of the rainbow construction, the second family emerges from a hitherto unexplored mechanism: it is obtained by acting on the first family with the Hamiltonian of a \emph{single} subsystem.
-By making the couplings spatially inhomogeneous, we can then turn these states into \emph{disordered} QMBS states whose \emph{exact} wave functions and entanglement structure can still be written down in the analytic form.
-Unlike their energies, the structure of these exact eigenstates can be explicitly modulated via the disorder profile, allowing to tune their properties.
-We experimentally observe the two types of entanglement via their distinct ergodicity-breaking signatures in quantum dynamics at late times.
+By making the couplings spatially inhomogeneous, we can then turn these states into \emph{disordered} QMBS states whose \emph{exact} wave functions and entanglement structure can still be written down in analytic form.
+Unlike their energies, the structure of these exact eigenstates can be explicitly modulated via the disorder profile, allowing tuning of their properties.
+We experimentally observe the two types of entanglement via their characteristic ergodicity-breaking signatures in quantum dynamics at late times.